DataDog/dd-agent/CONTRIBUTING.md

 ## Pull Requests

-You wrote some code/add a new check and want to share it?
+You wrote some code/added a new check and want to share it?
 Thanks a lot for your interest!

-In order to ease/speed our review, here are some items you can check/improve when submitting your PR:
+In order to ease/speed up our review, here are some items you can check/improve when submitting your PR:

-- [ ] have a [proper commit history](#commits-messages) (we advise you to rebase if needed).
+- [ ] have a [proper commit history](#commits) (we advise you to rebase if needed).
 - [ ] write [tests](tests/README.md) for the code you wrote.
 - [ ] preferably make sure that all [tests pass locally](tests/README.md).
 - [ ] summarize your PR with a [good title](#commits-titles) and a message describing your changes, cross-referencing any related bugs/PRs.